-1. Snowflake Twig Ornaments
+1. Snowflake twig ornaments

 Tie or glue together twigs in the outline of snowflakes.
 This is easiest with low-temperature hot glue, but can also be done with regular school glue or even small pieces of string.
-Draw out the shape you’d like to make with sticks on paper first to get an idea how many sticks you’ll need and how long to trim them.
+Draw out the shape you’d like to make with sticks on paper first to get an idea of how many sticks you’ll need and how long to trim them.

-2. Twig Star Ornaments
+2. Twig star ornaments

-Make the outline of a star with twigs using string or hot gun glue.
+Make the outline of a star with twigs using string or hot glue.
 The ones in the photo above were made with low-temp. hot glue.
 You can wrap them with lights or ribbon for extra appeal.
 They can be any size, large or small.
 Stars are classic twig ornaments!

-Wrap bendy twigs around to create a sphere shape this is easiest with twigs from willow trees or grapevines, as they tend to be still bendy in the fall once other twigs start to become more firm.
+Wrap bendy twigs around to create a sphere shape this is easiest with twigs from willow trees or grapevines, as they tend to be still bendy in the fall once other twigs start to become firmer.
 You may have to secure the twits in place as they dry out over a week or two.

-4. Miniature Twig Wreaths
+4. Miniature twig wreaths

 Use twigs to form a bundled miniature wreath.
 You can hang it on your refrigerator or use it as a centerpiece on the dining room table.
-Place an LED candle in the centre for a rustic holiday focal point.
+Place an LED candle in the center for a rustic holiday focal point.

-5. Twig “Icicles”
+5. Twig “icicles”

 Take individual twigs, paint them white, and hang them in a garland on your tree.
 Try to use twigs that get really skinny on the bottom end, just like real icicles!

-6. Twig Reindeer
+6. Twig reindeer